 The novel coronavirus disease ("COVID-19") continues to impact the global economy.
 The duration and severity of the COVID-19 pandemic, and the long-term effects the pandemic will have on our clients and general economic conditions, remain uncertain and difficult to predict.
 Many of our prospective and existing clients' businesses have been impacted by stay-at-home, business closure and other restrictive orders, which has resulted in reduced employee headcount, temporary and permanent business closures, and/or delayed sales/starts.
-Our business and financial performance may continue to be unfavorably impacted in future periods if a significant number of our clients are unable to continue as viable businesses or reduce headcount, there is a reduction in business confidence and activity, a decrease in government and consumer spending, a decrease in payroll and HCM solutions spending by medium-sized organizations, a decrease in growth in the overall market or a further decline of interest rates, among other factors.
-Therefore, we expect COVID-19 to continue to have an unfavorable impact on the growth in both Recurring and other revenue and Interest income on funds held for clients in future periods for so long as such conditions persist.
+Our business and financial performance may continue to be unfavorably impacted in future periods by sustained lower level of client employee counts, reduction in business confidence and activity, a decrease in payroll and HCM solutions spending by medium-sized organizations, the pace of the macro-economic recovery or a further decline of interest rates, among other factors.
 Refer to "Part I. Item 1A.
 Risk Factors" in our Annual Report on Form 10-K filed with the Securities and Exchange Commission on August 7, 2020 for risks related to the COVID-19 pandemic and its impact on our business and financial performance.